Dear Friends and Lovers,

 I hope this finds you and yours quite healthy and well!I think it prudent I share with you my precautions I am taking for myself, and ultimately you, in light of COVID-19.
 Also, the precautions I advise you to take from now on and especially if you plan to see me.

-– Firstly, I and the Bunnyranch are located in Moundhouse, NV which is Lyon County, the third largest county in NV and we have only a few cases as of yet in a population of 54K and the 3rd largest county in Nevada where we are staying home and practicing social distancing.
-We are located an eight hour drive from Las Vegas and Clark County where there are a large number of reported cases.
-The Bunnyranch will reopen May 1st, 2020 when the Statewide closure of businesses is lifted.
+– Firstly, I and the Bunnyranch are located in Moundhouse, NV which is in Lyon County, the third largest county in NV and we have only a few active cases (around 30 as of June 8) in a population of 54K, the 3rd largest county in Nevada where we are staying home and practicing social distancing.
+We are located an eight hour drive from Las Vegas and Clark County where there are the largest numbers of reported cases.
+The Bunnyranch will reopen soon.
+The Governor has not stated whether we will re open in Phase 3 or Phase 4.
+We are currently in Phase 2 of re opening.
+The whole state unfortunately gets thrown in with Las Vegas even though we are a mostly rural state.

 – Well, firstly I must actually say – I am not panicking!
 Do not panic, but do educate yourself and carry on.
 Education, preparation and preventative action – not panic.
 You cannot build a fortress of toilet paper and protect yourself! 😆